 Leadership Overview

-Verland has 4 executives leading key functions including strategy, finance, operations, and deputy leadership.
+Verland has 4 executives leading key functions including strategy, finance, operations, and deputy executive leadership.

 Leadership Roles at Verland